 Studio photographers will appreciate that the Pentax K-5 (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The RX100 V is a recent model that features in the current product line-up of Sony.
-In contrast, the K-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-5 was succeeded by the Pentax K-5 II.
+Both the K-5 and the RX100 V have been discontinued, but can regularly be found used on ebay.
+The K-5 was replaced by the Pentax K-5 II, while the RX100 V was followed by the Sony RX100 VI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax K-5 or the Sony RX100 V – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.